Beta This is new guidance. Complete our quick 5-question survey to help us improve it.

 - manage and maintain your service

-- iterate and improve your service frequently based on changes in your users’ needs or other circumstances (eg changes to technology or other government policy or programmes)
+- iterate and improve your service frequently based on changes in your users’ needs or other circumstances (for example, changes to technology or other government policy or programmes)

 This means you’ll need to plan how and when you change the size of your team and the roles in it.
 To work out when and how to do this, you and your team should review your service’s roadmap, release plans and product backlog.